DougPfeffer-alt/reading-notes/programming-with-javascript.md

         1. Code each step
     - Write a series of tasks required to meet that goal.
         - Step by step instructions......
-        - It helps to sketch this out ina flowchart.
+        - It helps to sketch this out in a flowchart.

 ## Expressions